omeka/Documentation/source/Reference/libraries/Omeka/Job/Dispatcher/Adapter/ZendQueue.rst

     Dispatcher for Zend_Queue.

-    This would be particularly useful for installations that want to interface with ActiveMQ or Zend Server's Job Queue via Zend_Queue.
-Note that using the 'Array' adapter should only be used for testing, as all jobs passed to it will be thrown away.
+    This would be particularly useful for installations that want to interfacewith ActiveMQ or Zend Server's Job Queue via Zend_Queue.
+Note that usingthe 'Array' adapter should only be used for testing, as all jobs passed toit will be thrown away.

-    Required options include 'adapter' and 'options', which correspond to the first and second arguments to Zend_Queue's constructor respectively.
+    Required options include 'adapter' and 'options', whichcorrespond to the first and second arguments to Zend_Queue's constructorrespectively.

     For example, it would be configured like so in config.ini:

         .. code-block:: php

             jobs.dispatcher = "Omeka_Job_Dispatcher_ZendQueue"
             jobs.adapterOptions.adapter = "PlatformJobQueue"
             jobs.adapterOptions.options.host = "127.0.0.1"
             jobs.adapterOptions.options.password = "foobar"

     .. php:attr:: _queue